bmanders716/bmanders716.github.io/cookbook.md

 Apple Tart.

-_Ingredients_--2†lb. of apples.
+_Ingredients_--2‡¨¢. of apples.
-               3†oz. of moist sugar.
+               3‡Ø∫. of moist sugar.
                Some pastry.
-               5 cloves or the grated rind of a small lemon. º pint of water.
+               5 cloves or the grated rind of a small lemon.
+               Ï†∞int of water.

-_Method._--Make some pastry according to directions given for short crust (the quantity made from æ†lb. of flour will be sufficient).
+_Method._--Make some pastry according to directions given for short crust (the quantity made from Ó†¨b. of flour will be sufficient).

 Roll out the paste in an oval shape to a quarter of an inch in thickness.